Shaurabh-mishra/spam_mail_prediction/README.md

 # spam_mail_prediction
-This is a Machine Learning Project on spam mail prediction.
+This is a Machine Learning Project on spam mail prediction using svm classifier.